 The noise, the pollution, and the downright terrifying way our bus driver tackled the roads on the way up to Halong Bay kind of put a dampener on the trip.
 But, this repeat visit was something completely different.

-Travelling back there with work gave me an opportunity to reset my view of Vietnam, finding beauty in the chaos and simply losing myself within the experience.
-Hanoi, Halong Bay and Sapa were the destinations my colleagues and I visited – and it totally changed my opinion.
+Travelling back there gave me an opportunity to reset my view of Vietnam, finding beauty in the chaos and simply losing myself within the experience.
+Hanoi, Halong Bay and Sapa were the destinations I visited – and it totally changed my opinion.

 I’ve long been an advocate for revisiting destinations.
 I find the first trip is often when you’re finding your footings and ticking off the key sights, but when you return it’s a chance to delve deeper, to seek out the lesser known locations and find out what makes a destination tick.